-United Cerebral Palsy of Middle Tennessee (UCP) and Tennessee Housing Development Agency (THDA) will celebrate construction of the 2500th Wheelchair Ramp build in their state-wide collaborative Wheelchair Ramp Program at 2:00 pm on March 31, 2017
+United Cerebral Palsy of Middle Tennessee (UCP) and Tennessee Housing Development Agency (THDA) celebrated construction of the 2500th Wheelchair Ramp build in their state-wide collaborative Wheelchair Ramp Program on March 31, 2017

-The ramp will be constructed at 1316 North 6th Street, Nashville TN, on to the home of Michael Williams, a 51-year-old man who has spina bifida, a lifelong disability that resulted in paraplegia, and the need for full-time use of a wheelchair.
+The ramp was constructed on to the home of Michael Williams, a 51-year-old man who, as a child, experienced a brain injury that resulted in paraplegia, and the need for full-time use of a wheelchair.

 The Program builds wheelchair ramps and makes other accessibility modifications to the homes of qualifying Tennesseans with disabilities who could not otherwise afford to pay for these necessary changes.
 UCP coordinates construction activities and recruits groups from across the state to participate in the program.
 Volunteers provide labor to make the modification, and materials are paid through the grant from THDA.
 Williams’ ramp will be built by student volunteers from Belmont University’s Department of Physical Therapy.